VegasWINNERS executes Affiliate Agreements with Licensed Sports Wagering Operators; Rush Street Interactive, BetMGM and Unibet

-VegasWinners is now registered as an Affiliate Sports Book in New Jersey, Indiana and Colorado and able to operate in Nevada, Illinois and Iowa
+VegasWinners is now registered as an Affiliate Sports Book in New Jersey, Indiana, Colorado and able to operate in Nevada, Illinois and Iowa

 Due to the affiliate agreements in hand with licensed sports books, VegasWINNERS can now refer clients in the state of Nevada, Illinois and Iowa for commission.
 Along with Colorado, Indiana and New Jersey, this brings the total to six states that VegasWINNERS has deals in place and can legally refer clients to sports books for commissions.